 Depending on the system availability, the behavior differs:

-- If the partner unit is inactive/rebooted – Sometimes it may happen that the backup unit is not available and, therefore, does not respond to the sync packets (for example, for maintenance reasons).
+- If the partner unit is inactive/rebooted – The backup unit is sometimes not available and, therefore, does not respond to the sync packets (for example, for maintenance reasons).
 In this case, the active unit stops synchronizing.
 As soon as the partner unit reappears, the active unit checks whether the other one was rebooted or has an obsolete session state and re-synchronizes all necessary sessions.

 - If the active unit reboots without a takeover – The Firmware Restart button was clicked.
 The ACPF sessions and sockets are gone, but the unit is not rebooted physically.
 In this case, the partner unit recognizes that its session state is obsolete and removes all synchronized sessions.